Caroline Pleidrup

-Caroline Pleidrup Gram (born 11 December 2000) is a Danish professional footballer who plays as a centre-back for Italian Serie A club Inter Milan and the Denmark national team.
+Caroline Pleidrup Gram (born 11 December 2000) is a Danish professional footballer who plays as a centre-back for Italian Serie A club Napoli Women, on loan from Inter Milan, and the Denmark national team.

 Career

 A defender from her days in schools football, Pleidrup played for Brøndby IF's first team from December 2017 to 2022, and joined Italian Serie A Femminile side Sassuolo in the summer of the latter year, citing the extra physicality of the Italian league as an attractive factor in her move.

 After finishing sixth with her new club in 2023, Pleidrup enjoyed a fourth-place finish with Sassuolo in 2024.

 International career

 Pleidrup has won 38 caps at underage level for Denmark, 19 of them at Under-19 level.

-She made her debut for the Denmark senior women's team on 28 February 2024 in a 1-1 draw against Austria in an international friendly.
+She made her debut for the Denmark senior women's team on 28 February 2024 in a 1–1 draw against Austria in an international friendly.